 Eating disorders are diseases in which a person has a distorted view of their appearance and figure.
 Certain factors can cause such disorders as feelings of loneliness, frustration, restrained anger, or stress.

 Gastritis (acute abdominal pain, heartburn, and burning sensation) are also very common as a result of psychological violence.

-Unstable blood pressure is another consequence of the effects of physical violence on the body.
+Blood pressure is another consequence of the effects of physical violence on the body.
 A person lives in a state of constant tension and readiness to defend himself, blood pressure rises.
 The brain sends signals to the body, warning it of a possible threat, and the body begins to pump blood more intensely.